Oh Sweet Cultureshock

 • 1 cup Sugar

-• 2 tbsp Lavender Buds dried or fresh
+• 2 tablespoon Lavender Buds dried or fresh

 • 4-5 buds Butterfly Pea Flower (optional)